voipstack/voipstack.github.io/source/content/english/_index.md

     image: "/images/service-3.png"
     content: "With VoipSTACK, you can know the performance of the operation in realtime."
     bulletpoints:
-      - "Pay as you go, only pay for what you see."
+      - "Pay as you go, you only pay for the processed events."
-      - "Intutive interfaz for Operators."
+      - "Intuitive interfaz for Callcenter/Contact centers/PBX."
       - "Multi-Tenant Support."
       - "Built on cutting-edge technology to keep your projects up-to-date with the latest web standards."
     button: